Taffin: Production

+The movie was developed by United British Artists.

 Taffin was filmed in County Wicklow in Ireland in 1987 and 1988.
 Issues arose between the author Lyndon Mallet and the production company surrounding the casting of Pierce Brosnan in the role of Mark Taffin.
 This was due to the actual nature of the character in the book.
 In the book, Mark Taffin was never a handsome man; he was overweight and unattractive, a very different image to that portrayed by Brosnan.

+Release

+The film was briefly released in the Western states of the United States in February 1988.
+It was released on home video by MGM/UA Home Video on June 28, 1988.

 Reception

 Time Out called the film "confused and unexciting", deeming that Brosnan was not up to his job.
 Time Out also criticized the script, a sentiment echoed by Apollo Movie Guide, which thought Taffin was a "disappointment for anyone expecting a smart Brosnan thriller with the Irish touch."